OisinMoran/ShortestSearch/README.md

 * For a given URL, the shortest phrase will not necessarily be the same for everyone.
 * A given phrase may not return the intended URL as the first search result for everyone.

-*Some URLs may have no phrase
+*Some URLs may have no such phrase